 In addition to holding a license, candidates should be at least 18 years of age and able to pass a drug test and background check.
 Armed guards are subject to more thorough background checks than unarmed guards.
 Certification is also available through ASIS International.
 Armed guards typically earn more than unarmed security guards and have greater job security, additional benefits and more upward mobility in their careers.

-The Bureau of Labor Statistics found that 1.1 million security guards and gaming surveillance officers were employed in 2008, 55 percent of which were in investigation and security services.
-By 2018, security guard positions are expected to increase by 14 percent.
+The Bureau of Labor Statistics (BLS) found that 1,155,900 million security guards were employed in 2022, 60.4% of which were in investigation and security services.
+Security guard job openings are expected to remain steady through 2032.